-The attorneys at Emmanuel Sheppard & Condon built their reputation on the guiding principles of experience, effectiveness, accessibility, and integrity.
+The knowledgeable injury lawyers at Emmanuel Sheppard & Condon built their reputation on the guiding principles of experience, effectiveness, accessibility, and integrity.

 Since 1913, Emmanuel Sheppard & Condon has dedicated its practice to the preservation of individuals’ and businesses’ interests.
 We have adapted our practice to use skill, technology, and experience to satisfy our client needs.
 Our clients reflect the diversity of our practice.
 We represent individuals, families, businesses, and corporations.

 We consider your representation a privilege and provide each of our clients with the finest legal counsel.
 If you’ve been injured in an accident, we can help you evaluate your options.
 Contact or call our office at (850) 444-4878 today to determine whether you might have a claim of negligence per se in Florida.